Working safely and social distancing

-Current government advice is for everyone to stay at home, except in specific situations.
+Current government advice is for everyone to stay at home wherever possible and limit contact with other people.

-- only going outside for food, health reasons or work (where this absolutely cannot be done from home)
+- only going outside for food, exercise, medical reasons or work (where this cannot be done from home)

-- staying 2 metres (6 feet) away from other people ('social distancing')
+- staying 2 metres (6 feet) away from other people ('social distancing' or 'physical distancing')

 - avoiding busy commuting times on public transport where travel is essential